thomss23/nand2tetris/README.md

  * Project 9 - Develop a game in Jack.
 I have created a simple game that lets you control a rectangle that shoots bullets into squares.
 I decided I wanted to do something with a graphical interface because it was more fun to me.
 The project's source code and a youtube video for a demo can be found [here](https://github.com/thomss23/BlockShooter).

- * Projects 10 - Develop a syntax analyzer for the Jack language.
+ * Project 10 - Develop a syntax analyzer for the Jack language.

- * Projects 11 - Extend the syntaz analyzer into a full jack compiler.
+ * Project 11 - Extend the syntax analyzer into a full jack compiler.

+ * Project 12 - Develop a simple OS for the Hack Computer.